datadiversitylab/datadiversitylab.github.io/src/socials/marine-biology-short-podcast.md

 ---
-images:
- - /assets/images/socials/marine-biology-short-podcast.png
+publicationType: NA
 publicationTitle: Marine Biology short podcast
+Location: Online Podcast
+publicationDate: "2020"
 publicationMonth: Oct
-publicationAbstract: Dr. Román-Palacios was interviewed very briefly by Dr. Katrina Mangin.
+publicationAbstract: Dr. Román-Palacios was interviewed very briefly by Dr.
+  Katrina Mangin.
 In this podcast, he speaks about some of his research and touch upon some general and personal advice on science and academia.
-publicationDate: '2020'
 publicationAuthor: NA
-publicationType: NA
+images:
+  - /assets/images/socials/marine-biology-short-podcast.png
 tags: Interview
 ---